groupdocs-watermark/GroupDocs.Watermark-Docs/net/developer-guide/advanced-usage/adding-watermarks/add-watermarks-to-presentation-documents/_index.md

 productName: GroupDocs.Watermark for .NET
 hideChildren: True
 ---

+This article describes a set of ways to add watermarks to powerpoint presentations.
+Also please enjoy our [watermark for ppt](https://products.groupdocs.app/watermark/ppt) online app built on GroupDocs.Watermark for .NET.

 ## Adding watermark to a particular slide

 Using GroupDocs.Watermark, you can add watermark to a particular slide of a PowerPoint presentation in a simplified way.
 Adding watermark to a particular PowerPoint slide using GroupDocs.Watermark consists of following steps.